hammer/genetorrent/docs/block-api.rst

    completes.
 They have effectively killed any potential benefits of the bittorrent transfer parallelism by doing this.

-How is this going to fit into FUSE and have any kind of decent performance?
-The reads could be very random in nature and may kill caching performance.

 Command Line Usage Performance
 ++++++++++++++++++++++++++++++